HassanAMZ/PoctionBlog/data/blog/numerical-analysis/sor-python-algorithm.md

 blogID: '00007'
 tags: ['Numerical Analysis', 'SOR algorithm ', 'Python']
 draft: false
-summary: In numerical linear algebra, the method of successive over-relaxation (SOR) is a variant of the Gauss–Seidel method for solving a linear system of equations, resulting in faster convergence.
+summary: In numerical Analysis, the method of successive over-relaxation (SOR) is a variant of the Gauss–Seidel method for solving a linear system of equations, resulting in faster convergence.
 A similar method can be used for any slowly converging iterative process.
 coverImage: '/static/blog/00007.png'
 embedId: 'NVtcg99Vf2s'
 ---